Big-jo/blu/README.md

 Most of the endpoints are protected by an API key.
 You need to provide the API key in the `x-api-key` header of your requests.

-When performing operations on behalf of a customer, you also need to provide the customer ID in the `x-customer-id` header.
+When performing operations on a customer, you also need to provide the customer ID in the `x-customer-id` header.

 ## Deployment